 During the event

-The Datathon starts officially at the same time Worldwide at a live-streamed opening ceremony.
+The Datathon starts officially at the same time Worldwide as mentioned into agenda section.
 There would be some clarifications and possibly other useful messages given by DSS.
-At the end of the ceremony, the data-sets are put available so that your team could start working on the case.
+The data-sets are going to be put available so that your team could start working on the case.

 Start working on the team case solution: